ryandrewjohnson/jquery-fblogin/README.md

 jquery.fblogin
 ==============

-Simplify logging in with Facebook by using this easy to use jQuery plugin.
+Simplify logging in to Facebook by using this easy-to-use jQuery plugin.

 Logging in with Facebook usually requires the following steps:
 * window.fbAsyncInit